Gauravpadam/cybersec-bulletin/README.md

  - Open your terminal and redirect into dist/ directory
  - From here, run the command `./run-web-app.sh` Again, Please be patient for the first instantiation, The process is a lot quicker henceforth

+##### (A quick note: Please keep the terminals made by the executables open as long as you want to run the application, Since it is a local deployment)
+##### (A quick note: running the .bat file might give you a warning of unknown signature, Please rest assured and run the file anyways.
+This happens because the file needs official certificate signing which was not possible in the development phase)

 ### Where can I see my application:
 The application is hosted at https://localhost:3000